luisbernardinello/azurejay/README.md

 ## About

-AzureJay, represented by an Atlantic Bird mascot, is a conversational language learning app whose mission is to provide a efficient conversational experience for language learning through AI-powered interactions using MRKL (Modular Reasoning, Knowledge, and Language) architecture.
-Our platform offers a refreshing alternative to traditional language learning apps by focusing on natural conversation.
+AzureJay, represented by an Atlantic Bird mascot, is a conversational language learning app whose mission is to provide an efficient conversational experience for language learning through AI-powered interactions using an intelligent Supervisor architecture.

-Unlike conventional apps that rely solely on predefined lessons, AzureJay engages users in natural conversations while intelligently detecting errors in grammar and vocabulary, providing real-time corrections and explanations.
-The system combines neural network models with symbolic reasoning to deliver a more effective language learning experience.
+Unlike conventional apps that rely solely on predefined lessons, AzureJay engages users in natural conversations while orchestrating multiple specialized agents to detect errors in grammar and vocabulary, gather contextual information, and provide corrections and explanations.
+The system combines neural network models with symbolic reasoning through a multi-agent workflow to deliver a conversational language learning experience.

 <details open="open">
   <summary>Table of Contents</summary>